Electrum Discovery (CVE:ELY) Stock Price Down 15.4% – Time to Sell?

-Electrum Discovery Corp (CVE:ELY – Get Free Report) shares dropped 15.4% on Thursday .
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s stock price was down 15.4% during mid-day trading on Thursday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-Approximately 171,500 shares traded hands during trading, a decline of 30% from the average daily volume of 245,825 shares.
+Approximately 171,500 shares were traded during trading, a decline of 30% from the average daily volume of 245,825 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.